davegreen/davegreen.github.io/_posts/2019-10-12-Test-Business.md

 Things started well with the keynote by Richard Siddaway, on his birthday, no less!
 He gave a great session on where we are, what we're here for and also a bit on where we're going, as well as a great call to action, that consisted of contribute, contribute, contribute!

 Right after a quick break, I gave my Test-Business session, which was nervewracking, but ultimately really good (i think?!).
 I had some great feedback afterward that really made my day.
-As long as someone is interested to ttry my code, I'm happy.
+As long as someone is interested to try my code, I'm happy.
 Slides and content are [on GitHub](https://github.com/davegreen/PSDay2018).
 I'm planning to also do a bit of cleanup and release the module soon as a preview module on the PowerShell Gallery.

 The rest of the day was a blur of amazing sessions, speaking to amazing people and a quick jaunt to a pub for a bit more of a geek session!
 In no particular order, my takeaways were: